Carlos Alcaraz: Novak Djokovic

 Djokovic and Alcaraz met twice in the summer of 2024, both in high-profile finals.
 On July 14, Alcaraz cruised to victory in straight sets against Djokovic in a rematch of the previous year's Wimbledon final.
 Three weeks later, on August 4, Djokovic defeated Alcaraz in the Olympics final on Court Philippe Chatrier.
 Neither player was broken on serve across two sets, with Djokovic winning both tiebreaks.
 Sports historian Steve Flink called it "the best two-set match I have ever seen".
 Tennis.com listed it as its ATP match of the year for 2024.

 Djokovic and Alcaraz met twice in 2025.
-In the quarterfinals of the Australian Open, Djokovic prevailed in four sets to retain his unbeaten record against Alcaraz on hardcourt and deny his hopes of achieving the Career Grand Slam.
+In their first quarterfinal-level meeting at the Australian Open, Djokovic prevailed in four sets to retain his unbeaten record against Alcaraz on hardcourt and deny his hopes of achieving the Career Grand Slam.
 They met for a rematch in the semifinals of the US Open, where Alcaraz took revenge in straight sets to record his first win over Djokovic on hardcourt.
 Tickets to the match were the most expensive in US Open history.
-With this match, Alcaraz and Djokovic completed a set of meetings at each of the four majors, something that the Federer-Nadal rivalry never achieved.
+With this match, Alcaraz and Djokovic completed a set of meetings at each of the four majors, something that the Federer–Nadal rivalry never achieved.

+Djokovic and Alcaraz have met once in 2026, in the final of the Australian Open, which Alcaraz won in four sets to end Djokovic's undefeated 10–0 record in Australian Open finals and become the youngest male player to complete the Career Grand Slam.
+Notably, Alcaraz (along with Stan Wawrinka) is one of two tennis players to hold a perfect major final record against Djokovic.